aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 Your team is building an agentic customer service system.
 The agent connects to your CRM, your ticketing system, and your knowledge base via MCP servers.
 It can look up customer records, create tickets, and search documentation.
 Standard agentic workflow, deployed across hundreds of organizations this year.

 A developer installs an MCP server from a community registry.
-It handles calendar integrations — nothing sensitive-looking.
+It handles calendar integrations.
+Nothing sensitive-looking.
 They run a malware scan.
 Clean.
 They install it.

 (In practice, most MCP servers are self-hosted or deployed internally, which limits the "community registry" attack surface.
 However, as MCP adoption grows and registries mature, this vector is becoming increasingly realistic.
 The attack pattern described here applies equally to a malicious internal server deployed by a compromised contractor.)